The exterior

 Here are some shots of the car as finished, I'm very happy with the way it looks.
 It's hard to make a car as beautifully styled as the Z look bad no matter what you do, though.

-Since I took these pictures, a couple people commented that it didn't look finished with open centers in the wheels.
+Since I took these pictures, a couple of people commented that it didn't look finished with open centers in the wheels.
 But I didn't like the look of the plastic hub covers that came with the Panasport wheels.
 This prompted me to crank up the milling machine and make some billet hub caps.

 Do you like this better?